dhutapratama/docs/structure.md

 The `Providers` directory contains all of the [service providers](/docs/{{version}}/providers) for your application.
 Service providers bootstrap your application by binding services in the service container, registering events, or performing any other tasks to prepare your application for incoming requests.

-In a fresh Laravel application, this directory will already contain several providers.
+In a fresh Lets application, this directory will already contain several providers.
 You are free to add your own providers to this directory as needed.

 <a name="the-rules-directory"></a>
 #### The Rules Directory